InhyeLee-Data/MachineLearning2020/3.Clustering/README.md

 Cluster 4: Movement (especially, with the diagonal lines) Cluster 5: Division of a space

-I’ll share some images from Cluster 1(Lump, Lump, Lump)  and Cluster 4 (Movement), which I found interesting.
+I’ll share some images from Cluster 1  and Cluster 4, which I found interesting.
 For all the other clusters, please look at the bottom part of the attached [notebook page] ()

-- Cluster 1 -
+Cluster 1 (Lump, Lump, Lump)
 ![Lump](final-images/Cluster1_2.jpeg)
 ![Lump](final-images/Cluster1_3.jpeg)
 ![Lump](final-images/Cluster1_4.jpeg)